Rebar Calculator guide

 What this calculator is solving

 The Rebar Calculator estimates a simple two-direction grid for rectangular slabs.
-It counts bars in both directions, totals linear feet, then converts that length into stock bars to buy.
+It counts bars in both directions, totals linear feet, adds waste, then converts that length into stock bars to buy.

 The formula in plain language

-In plain language: The calculator counts bars in both slab directions from spacing, totals linear feet, adds waste, divides by stock bar length, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Lengthwise bars = floor(slab width x 12 / spacing inches) + 1.
+Widthwise bars = floor(slab length x 12 / spacing inches) + 1.
+Total linear feet = lengthwise bars x slab length + widthwise bars x slab width.
+Add waste, divide by stock bar length, and round up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer